 Using stochastic processes in modeling cell growth via clonal expansion has a long history \cite{Zheng}.
 An early work is the Luria-Delbr{\"u}ck model, which assumes cells grow deterministically, with wildtype cells mutating and becoming (due to rare and quasi-irreversible mutations) cells with a different phenotype randomly \cite{Luria}.
 Since then, there have been many further developments that incorporate stochastic elements into the model, such as those proposed by Lea and Coulson \cite{Lea}, Koch \cite{Koch}, Moolgavkar and Luebeck \cite{Luebeck}, and Dewanji et al. \cite{dewanji}.
 We can find various stochastic processes: Poisson processes \cite{AS81}, Markov chains \cite{Gupta}, and branching processes \cite{Yue}, or even random sums of birth-death processes \cite{dewanji}, all playing key roles in the mathematical theories of cellular clonal growth and evolution.
 These models have been applied to clinical data on lung cancer \cite{lung}, breast cancer \cite{bre}, and treatment of cancer \cite{treat}.

-At single-cell resolution, another cause for departure from exponential growth is the presence of positive (growth promoting) cell-cell interactions (Allee effect) in the early phase of population growth, such that cell density plays a role in stimulating division, giving rise to the critical mass dynamics \cite{johnson2019cancer,korolev2014turning}.
+At single-cell resolution, another cause for departure from the idealized uniform exponential growth is the presence of positive (growth promoting) cell-cell interactions (Allee effect) in the early phase of population growth, such that cell density plays a role in stimulating division, giving rise to the critical mass dynamics \cite{johnson2019cancer,korolev2014turning}.

-To understand the intrinsic tumor growth behavior (change of tumor volume over time) it is therefore essential to study tumor cell populations in culture which affords detailed quantitative analysis of cell numbers over time, unaffected by the tumor microenvironment, and to measure departure from exponential growth.
-This paper focuses on stochastic growth of clonal but phenotypically heterogeneous HL60 leukemia cells with near single-cell sensitivities in the early phase of growth, that is, in sparse cultures.
-We and others have in the past years noted that at the level of single cells, each cell behaves akin to an individual, differently from another, which can be explained by the slow correlated transcriptome-wide fluctuations of gene expression \cite{chang2008transcriptome,li2016dynamics}.
+To understand the intrinsic tumor growth behavior (change of tumor volume over time) it is therefore essential to study tumor cell populations in culture which affords detailed quantitative analysis of cell numbers or population size over time, unaffected by the tumor microenvironment and to identify departures from the idealized exponential growth.
+This paper focuses on stochastic growth of clonal but phenotypically heterogeneous HL60 leukemia cells at near single-cell sensitivity in the early phase of growth, that is, in sparse cultures.
+We and others have in the past years noted that at the level of single cells, each cell behaves akin to an individual, differently from another, which can be explained by the slow, correlated transcriptome-wide fluctuations of gene expression \cite{chang2008transcriptome,li2016dynamics}.
 Given the phenotypic heterogeneity and anticipated functional consequences, grouping of cells is necessary.
 Such classification would require molecular cell markers for said functional implication, but such markers are often difficult to determine a priori.
 Here, since most pertinent to cancer biology, we directly use a functional marker that is of central relevance for cancer: cell division, which maps into cell population growth potential –- in brief ``cell growth''.